Processes of Metallurgy - Introduction, Principles, FAQs

 Combined State and Native State

+Metals are found in nature mostly in two forms: the combined state and the native state.
+In the combined state, metals exist as compounds, very frequently as oxides, sulphides, or carbonates.
+Processing of these compounds to arrive at the pure metal is necessary.
+Example: iron mostly occurs as the ore Fe2O3, hematite, or Fe3O4, magnetite.
 Have you ever wondered how we get various metals like iron, gold, silver, aluminium, etc, and use them for a variety of purposes?
-Well in this chapter (General Principle and Process of Isolation of Metals) you will be introduced to how do we extract metals from their ores and how do we process them for final use - Metals gave us weapons, tools, ornaments, utensils, etc. The ‘Seven metals of antiquity, are gold, copper, silver, lead, tin, iron and mercury.
+Well in this chapter (General Principle and Process of Isolation of Metals) you will be introduced to how do we extract metals from their ores and how we process them for final use - Metals gave us weapons, tools, ornaments, utensils, etc. The ‘Seven metals of antiquity, are gold, copper, silver, lead, tin, iron and mercury.

 To obtain a particular metal, we look for minerals.
 Minerals are basically naturally occurring chemical substances in the earth's crust that are obtained through mining.
 Out of many minerals in which a metal may be found, only a few are viable to be used as a source of that metal.
 Such minerals are known as ores.

-Rarely, an ore contain only a desired substance.
+Rarely, does an ore contain only a desired substance.
 It is usually contaminated with earthly or undesired materials known as gangue.

 Metallurgy is a process of extracting metals from their ores and modifying the metals as per their needs.
 Metallurgy usually refers to the commercial method of extracting metals as opposed to laboratory methods.
 It also deals with the chemical, physical, and atomic properties and structures of metals and alloys (mixture of metals).